hubbleui/framework/src/docs/07_forms/08_progress.md

 ### Customization

 Progress bars use local CSS variables on `.progress-bar` for enhanced component customization and styling.
 The base values are used by the UI to create all the variants.
-Values for the CSS variables are set via Sass, so pre-compilation customization is still supported, too.
+Values for the CSS variables are set via Sass, so pre-compilation customization is still supported too.

 ```file-path
 src/scss/styles/forms/_progress.scss